Category Archives: Sahara News

 In 1986, long before the current fat-bike fashion (left), Jean Naud, a 55-year-old Frenchman set off to ride his three-wheeled bicycle 3200-km across the Sahara from Algiers to Timbuktu.

 Brought up in Blida, just south of Algiers at the foot of the Atlas mountains, Jean Naud had made two previous cycle tours in the Sahara.
-One, as a 23-year-old way back in 1954, from Algiers as far as Ghardaia where he was born in 1931.
+Once, as a 23-year-old way back in 1954, from Algiers as far as Ghardaia where he was born in 1931.
 And another in 1980 (below) from Zinder in Niger, north via Agadez and across the Sahara to Tamanrasset – a distance of some 1300-km.
 This time he was riding a bike running prototype, low-pressure Michelin fat tyres.
 At that time this route would have been just about all piste, but he recalls passing some Brits stuck in the sand near the Algerian border in their Peugeot 404, as he cycled silently past.

 Although the Sahara isn’t all a wasteland of soft sand dunes, the thin tyres of a regular bike would easily sink or damage the rims on rocks under the required loads needed for desert travel.